kaul-abhi/mediawikia/README.md

 # Deploying Mediawiki app into kubernetes( i deployed over minikube)
-This is a deployment of Mediawiki into it using docker and kubernetes.
+This is a deployment of Mediawiki app using docker and kubernetes.

 ### Prerequisites